 Be sure to budget lots of time for the Foucalt Pendulum.

-This photo was taken at the top of a very large spiral staircase looking down.
 This simple device proves that the earth is rotating by tipping over carefully placed tiles (they look like dominoes.)
-The pendulum is reset each day at 8am and it is truly mesmerizing to watch the bob swing back and forth.
+The pendulum is reset each day at 8:00 AM and it is truly mesmerizing to watch the bob swing back and forth.

 Indiana State Museum Details

-- Tickets: Adults are $13, kids ages 3-17 are $8.50.
+- Tickets: Adults are $17, kids ages 3-17 are $12.
+(Purchase tickets online to save $1 per ticket.)
 Grand Rapids Public Museum members, your membership (via the ASTC passport) gets two adults and dependent children age 21 and under into the Indiana State Museum for free.
 Excludes special traveling exhibits.
 IMAX tickets require additional fee.

-When you’re done watching the dolphins jump, head below and get a glimpse of the dolphins in the underwater viewing area.
+When you’re done watching the dolphins jump, head below and get a glimpse of them in the underwater viewing area.

-Another favorite here is the International Orangutan Center, especially important since orangutans are critically endangered with only 6,500 left in the wild.
-The center houses eight orangutans- including a baby.
+Another favorite here is the International Orangutan Center, especially important since orangutans are critically endangered, with only 6,500 left in the wild.
+The center houses eight orangutans.
 The exhibit is huge, with a cathedral ceiling high enough to send my heart aflutter.
 This Orangutan Center is considered essential in the preservation of these apes.

 There are many opportunities to purchase add-ons for your Indianapolis Zoo experience.
-Choose from the 4-D theater, carousel, Kōmbo coaster, Skyline gondola rides, White River Junction train, shark touch tank, bird and giraffe feedings.
+Choose from the 4-D theater, carousel, Kōmbo coaster, Skyline gondola rides, White River Junction train, the world’s LARGEST shark touch tank, bird and giraffe feedings.